Southeastern University: Academics

+Rankings

+Southeastern University was ranked #331-440 in the National Universities category by U.S. News & World Report's Best Colleges in 2022-23.

 Library

-The Steelman Library serves as the academic library at Southeastern University.
-It supports the mission of SEU by providing quality information resources and Christ-centered services to students and faculty.
-Steelman Library is a hub for learning communities to engage, discover, reflect, and learn.
-They provide customer service to both in-person and online students of Southeastern University.
+The Steelman Library is the academic library at Southeastern University.
+It provides customer service to both in-person and online students of Southeastern University.

 The library collection contains over 100,000 books, 800 periodical titles, 2,500 videos, and other multimedia for class courses and research.
 The Steelman Library houses a Curriculum Lab that includes children's materials and textbooks for education students.
-Steelman Library also supplies electronic access to research databases that include over 15,000 full-text periodicals and 32,000 e-books.

-The Steelman Library exists to create a relational space where learning is fostered, community is honored, collaboration is encouraged, and quiet study and reflection are supported.

 Student life

-LGBT Policy
+LGBT policy

 Southeastern University views gay marriage as a sin against the will of God, and as an "illegitimate moral option" for any Christian.
 The school has obtained a Title IX exemption in regards to gender identity and sexual orientation discrimination for their human sexuality policy.

 Debate team

 In the fall of 2013, Southeastern University launched their debate program.
 They compete as members of the Florida Intercollegiate Forensics Association (FIFA), participating in both Lincoln-Douglas debate, Parliamentary debate and British Parliamentary debate.
 SEU Debate won the FIFA State Championship Debate Tournament in February 2014, closing out Lincoln-Douglas finals.
 In the fall of 2015, during the University of Southern Mississippi tournament, SEU Debate took home 17 individual awards and were the only institution to advance all of their teams.
-SEU Debate is student-led team.
+SEU Debate is a student-led team.